RedTheKitsune/Easy-Unity-Animation-Event-System/README.md

 # Easy Unity Animation Event

-A plugin to make events in unity much easier
+A plugin to simplify animation events in Unity.

 ## Getting Started